apierz/nerdbar.widget/README.md

 ![img](https://github.com/apierz/nerdbar.widget/blob/master/screens/screenshot9.png?raw=true)
 ![img](https://github.com/apierz/nerdbar.widget/blob/master/screens/screenshot8.png?raw=true)

 This widget works with MPD and NCMPCPP and the Transmission cli torrent client.
 It shows the current track and artist, the position in current track and has some simple play controls.
-Will probably add volume controls in the future.

 Clicking on the icon while holding the interaction key will toggle the widget between current MPD status and the current download progress of active torrents and the number of downloading / total.